syncfusion-content/windowsforms-docs/WindowsForms/Grid/Cell-Navigation.md

 {% tabs %}
 {% highlight c# %}
-//Setting the ActiveControl to GridControl this.ActiveControl = this.gridControl1;
+//Setting the ActiveControl to GridControl. this.ActiveControl = this.gridControl1;
 this.gridControl1.WantTabKey = false;
 {% endhighlight %}
 {% highlight vb %}
-'Setting the ActiveControl to GridControl Me.ActiveControl = Me.gridControl1
+'Setting the ActiveControl to GridControl.
+Me.ActiveControl = Me.gridControl1
 Me.gridControl1.WantTabKey = False
 {% endhighlight %}